The 2021 MLB draft began Sunday, July 11 in Denver, Colorado, in conjunction with the 2021 MLB All-Star game. The draft will run through July 13.

 Those three conferences account for close to half of all NCAA first-round draftees since 1965.

-With Arizona State's Torkelson going No. 1 in 2020, the Pac-12 moved past the ACC and SEC for the most top overall draft picks.
+With Louisville's Henry Davis going No. 1 in 2021, the ACC tied the Pac-12 for the most top overall draft picks, just ahead of the SEC.

 But no individual school has more No. 1 overall picks than Arizona State.